JohnEstropia/CoreStore/README.md

 - Makes it hard to fall into common concurrency mistakes.
 All `NSManagedObjectContext` tasks are encapsulated into safer, higher-level abstractions without sacrificing flexibility and customizability.
 - Provides convenient API for common use cases.
 - Clean API designed around Swift’s code elegance and type safety.

+**CoreStore's goal is not to expose shorter, magical syntax, but to provide an API that prioritizes readability, consistency, and safety.**

 #### TL;DR sample codes